stjude/RNAIndel/README.md

 ---
 ## Quick Start
+RNAIndel can be executed via Docker or ran locally, downloadable via PyPI.

+### Docker
 We publish our latest docker builds on GitHub.
 You can run the latest code base by running the following command
 ```
 > docker run --rm -v ${pwd}:/data ghcr.io/stjude/rnaindel:latest